Stay Active With These Kettlebell Exercises

-Start by placing the kettlebell in front of you, as you start in a lunge like position.
-Knees are slightly bent, and butt is pushed out as far as possible.
-Place forearm of your resting arm on your front knee and grab the kettlebell with your other hand and pull it to your stomach, forcing your shoulder to form a 90-degree angle in the air.
+Start by placing the kettlebell in front of you, as you start in a lunge-like position.
+Knees are slightly bent, and the butt is pushed out as far as possible.
+Place the forearm of your resting arm on your front knee and grab the kettlebell with your other hand and pull it to your stomach, forcing your shoulder to form a 90-degree angle in the air.
 Arch your back to prevent lower back pain and lower the kettlebell back towards the ground.
-This will conclude to one rep. Get back to the starting position and repeat on the opposite side.
+This will conclude with one rep. Get back to the starting position and repeat on the opposite side.
 Three sets of 15 reps are recommended for each arm to maintain maximum results.

 Kettlebell snatches are known as one of the best upper body workouts that you can do.
 They engage your shoulders, core, and back.
-You will start with your feet shoulder width apart with knees slightly bent.
+You will start with your feet shoulder-width apart with knees slightly bent.
 You will then grab the kettlebell and swing it above your head, extending your arm straight in the air, pause and then lower it back down.
-Keeping your legs at a minor squat position, this will result in one rep.
+Keeping your legs at a minor squat position will result in one rep.

 It is recommended that you do three sets of 8-10 reps on each arm.

 Kettlebell exercises have proven to engage all muscle groups while strengthening your mind, body and posture.

 Incorporating these moves into your daily workouts will tone your muscles and overall physique.
 These high-intensity exercises will burn calories, provide promising results, make you stronger and influence an overall healthy lifestyle.

 - 5 Kettlebell Exercises to Add to Your Workout Routine - June 17, 2021